bachelor-2014/report/v2/human_interaction.md

 \label{sec:human_interaction}

 Few software projects are in themselves useful without a way for the software to interact with the world.
-In the case of EvoBot the world is mainly the scientist designated to use the robot.
+In the case of EvoBot the world consists mainly of the scientist designated to use the robot.
 A world consisting of scientists can potentially be a large and diverse one.
 In the interest of being useful for as large a subset as possible it seems advisable to aim the design at the lowest